-It’s important that you understand how different markets are correlated, not just to make it possible to trade the inefficiencies between them, but more-so that you are able to understand the markets as a whole.
-Having a broad overview of market dynamics, and possessing the ability to make reasonable assumptions as to the way in which particular markets will move should an impactful economic event take place, is absolutely essential if you are to become a professional trader.
-The more information you can learn about the markets and the way in which money is moved around them, the more chance you have of being able to identify, and take full advantage of any divergence (because watching the film won’t help, and I can assure you with certainty that Mila Kunis knows absolutely jack about correlations in fixed yield equity markets).
+It’s important to understand how different markets are correlated, not just to make it possible to trade the inefficiencies between them, but more-so that you are able to understand the markets as a whole.
+Having a broad overview of market dynamics, and possessing the ability to make reasonable assumptions as to the way in which particular markets will move should an influential economic event take place, is absolutely essential if you are to become a the Chuck Norris trader I know you aspire to be.
+The more information you can learn about the markets (especially from this blog) and the way in which money is moved around them, the more chance you have of being able to identify, and take full advantage of any divergence.

-The markets are constantly working their way through cycles, and depending on which stage of a cycle the markets are currently at, the correlations between different instruments can be either more or less pronounced (no shit right).
-It’s crucial that you learn to identify how strong the correlation is at any given time, which takes time and effort, and means getting off your lazy ass and actually putting the work in to find this stuff out.
-The good news is that you can make bank when you become competent at identifying correlation strength.
+The markets are constantly working their way through cycles, and depending on which stage of a cycle the markets are currently at, the correlations between different instruments can be either more or less pronounced.
+It’s crucial that you learn to identify how strong the correlation is at any given moment, which involves doing some actual work because, contrary to popular belief, traders don't just sit around on their asses snorting cocaine and cursing at charts all day.
+The good news is that you can create good opportunities for yourself when you become competent at identifying correlation strength.

 A raise in US interest rates should strengthen the US Dollar for predominantly two reasons.
 High interest rates means higher borrowing costs for consumers, which results in less people borrowing, less dollars being printed, and less currency circulating within the economy.
 The less money in circulation, the higher its value becomes.
-The second reason is that when US interest rates go up, US banks become an attractive investment proposition for other countries to place their money in (they didn’t get the memo from Lehman Bros.), as they will earn more interest on the amounts which they deposit.
+The second reason is that when US interest rates go up, US banks become an attractive investment proposition for other countries to place their money in, as they will earn more interest on the amounts which they deposit.
 This causes a higher demand for US currency, and in-turn increases its value.
-Pretty simple, eh?
+Pretty simple stuff, eh?

 "Gold is the most heavily traded commodity in the markets and it is often seen as a safe haven for investors whenever there is any kind of major economic shock or turbulence.
 Plus it’s shiny and people like shiny things.
 Gold fever is a real thing folks."

 The price of oil in the futures markets is denominated in US dollars, so a change in interest rates will also have an impact on the cost of oil per barrel.
 A stronger dollar puts downward pressure on the price of oil because buyers are able to purchase more oil for their dollar.
-That being said, the oil markets can be a law unto themselves and you should proceed to trade them with extreme caution (wrap yourself in cotton wool and have a pack of Valium on-standby is my advice).
-OPEC make regulatory statements with regard to how much oil countries are allowed to produce, and these policies can cause the markets to move significantly, 10% in one day is most certainly not unheard of.
+That being said, the oil market can be a law unto itself and you should proceed to trade it with extreme caution (I'd advise having some You Tube guided meditation at the ready, and at least one pack of Valium on standby).
+OPEC make periodic regulatory statements with regard to how much oil countries are allowed to produce, and these policies can cause the markets to move significantly, 10% in one day is most certainly not unheard of.

-The markets are a complicated puzzle and you will need to acquire a comprehensive perspective of both the medium and long-term economic outlook in order to put the pieces together.
+The markets are a complicated puzzle, like a Rubik's cube with no square the same color, and you will need to acquire a comprehensive perspective of both the medium and long-term economic outlook in order to put the pieces together.
 If you can achieve this with reasonable understanding, and adopt a logical approach with regard to why certain events might trigger a rally or a sell-off in a particular market, then you will stand far greater odds of being successful in the financial markets.